 |---|---|---|

-| Cooler | Keeps food cold, especially salads, dips, and meats | Use for storing perishable items and drinks |
+| Cooler | Holds food, particularly salads, dips, and meats, cold | For perishable items and drinks |

-| Small-Sealed Containers | Perfect for storing snacks or side dishes | Use for individual servings of sides or dips |
+| Small-Sealed Containers | Ideal for holding snacks or side dishes | Use for single serving of sides, dips |

-| Ziplock Bags | For storing marinades, chips, pretzels, and small items | Use for organizing and packing snacks or ingredients |
+| Ziplock Bags | For marinades, chips, pretzels, and small items | Use for sorting and packing snacks or ingredients |

 Serving Utensils: